Nano-DNA-Studios/obsidian-visual-agile-plugin/README.md

 Once the structure has been created you can use the ``Update Agile`` Ribbon Icon to create new Epics, Stories and Tasks.
 They can be linked together within the modal and a name and description can be populated upon creation aswell as Priority level.

 The Agile files can also be created using commands in the Command Palette.

+TODO :
+Need to add the contents of the Help Page
+Need to re-explain and redo how this plugin works
+Need to add the help page